JohnEarnest/Octo/docs/XO-ChipSpecification.md

 When a `sprite` is drawn with both planes selected the operation will consume twice as many bytes of graphics data as it normally would, first drawing the specified sprite height to the first plane and then drawing the same number of bytes to the second plane.
 If the sprite was 4 pixels high, the first plane would be drawn to using bytes at the addresses `i` to `i`+3 and the second plane would be drawn using bytes at the addresses `i`+4 to `i`+7.
 This means that drawing sprites with both planes selected will naturally and conveniently draw or erase 4-color sprites.
 With both planes selected the `vf` collision flag will be set after a sprite drawing operation if pixels from _either_ plane are toggled from on to off.

-Encoding is chosen such that it would be possible to provide 4 bitplanes (and thus 16 colors!) in the future should it prove necessary.
+Encoding is chosen such that it would be _possible_ to provide 4 bitplanes (and thus 16 colors!) in the future should it prove necessary, but programs which attempt to use more than two bitplanes are not well-formed XO-Chip programs.
 The `plane` instruction is placed in unpopulated space in the `0xF`-prefix instructions.

 Audio
 -----